jakub-m/phantomcurl/README.md

 `fetch()` returns dictionary with the following fields:

-    url             - URL feeded to the fetch function requests        - all requests captured
+    url             - URL fed to the fetch function requests        - all requests captured
     responses       - all responses captured
-    content         - content of the webpage
-    timestamps      - [start, end], seconds
+    content         - content of the web page timestamps      - [start, end], seconds
     version         - version of the JS script command_line    - command line arguments passed to the JS